-The objectives of the Associates degree in Addiction Counseling program are to provide students with an academic and practical foundation for a career in addiction counseling services.
+The Addiction Counseling program is an academic associate of applied science degree that is designed to provide students with an academic and practical foundation for a career in addiction counseling services.
 The skills learned can be applied in many settings including residential and outpatient counseling programs, employee wellness programs and hospital detox facilities.
 The overall objective of this program of study is to provide the student with the practical skills required for employment in a variety of settings in the addiction counseling field.
 The courses in this program are designed to meet the requirements necessary to qualify graduates to sit for the CADC (Certified Alcohol and Drug Counselor) examination.
 Please refer to Maine Statute 384c004 for complete details on CADC certification.
 A student can anticipate out-of-class activities that equal about two (2) hours for everyone (1) hour of lecture.
 Upon successful completion of this program (see graduation requirements section of the catalog), students can seek or obtain employment as an addiction counselor or in an addiction counselor related field.